ratfactor/stdlib-browseable/README.md

 The source is tiny, easy to read (see for yourself!), and pages get generated at a rate of 42 per second, which is fast enough for me.
 Oh, and the whole project took just a couple hours to create from scratch, including this README.
 I think these are the right tools for the job.

+I've also got a short article with a little more detail: http://ratfactor.com/zig/browseable-standard-library